-If you live in a snowy climate, or plan on visiting one with your dog this winter, you might be thinking about dog snow boots.
+If you live in a climate where it snows in winter, or plan on visiting one with your dog, you might be thinking about dog snow boots.
 Boots offer protection from snow, ice, sidewalk salt, and chemical deicers.
 Plus, they keep your dog’s feet warm and dry on winter outings!

-When choosing winter boots for your dog, look for something that:
+When choosing winter boots for your dog, there are a few things to look for:

-- Has a flexible sole to support your dog’s natural gait
+- Sole.
+Dog boots should have a flexible sole to support your dog’s natural gait.

-The eight paw sizes offered by this weather-resistant dog boot are ideal for adventuring dogs ranging from small terriers to Bernese mountain dogs.
-Durable, waterproof materials keep your dog’s paws dry and toasty, great for keeping up with an active dog mom or dad in wet or snowy conditions.
+The eight paw size choices offered by this weather-resistant dog snow boot are ideal for adventuring dogs ranging from small Terriers to Bernese Mountain dogs.
+Durable, waterproof materials keep your dog’s paws dry and toasty—great for keeping up with an active dog mom or dad in wet or snowy conditions.

 Her testing showed that the two adjustable, reflective velcro straps on the “ankle” part of each boot were easier to slip on her dog’s paws and stayed on better than other brands she’s tried, especially heavier duty styles that her dog doesn’t tolerate well.
 The reflective fabric is a nice touch if and when the day’s adventure continues into the twilight hours.